 This is particularly useful when you want to:

-This enhancement gives teachers more choice in how they use Doodle Assignments and makes it easier to match tasks to intent.
+This enhancement gives teachers more choice in how they use Doodle Assignments – either a lesson + questions or just 10 questions – and makes it easier to match tasks to intent.

 Whether you’re:

-You can continue to use standard Doodle Assignments and Question‑Only Assignments side by side, choosing the right approach for different learners, contexts or outcomes.
+You can continue to schedule Lesson + questions and Question-only Assignments side by side, choosing the right approach for different learners, contexts or outcomes.

 This update doesn’t replace existing assignment features — it builds on them.